Parts of Energy demand

 - How can energy efficiency contribute to reducing the growth rate of energy demand and mitigate pressures on the global environment?

 Global energy use has increased rapidly since the industrial revolution.
-For a historical perspective, most increases have occurred in high-income regions but more recently, the largest increase is in emerging economies.
-With the aspirations for income growth in medium- and low-income countries, energy demand is to be expected to grow in the coming decades, with major implications for sustainability.
+From a historical perspective, most increases have occurred in high-income regions but more recently, the largest increase is in emerging economies.
+With the aspirations for income growth in medium- and low-income countries, energy demand is expected to grow in the coming decades, with major implications for sustainability goals.

 Energy demand sectors and processes